switchupcb/copygen/CONTRIBUTING.md

 The same reasoning applies to `for i := 0; i < count; i++` loops.

-#### Antipatterns
+#### Anti-patterns

-Using the `*models.Field` definition for a `models.Field`'s `Parent` field can be considered an antipattern.
+Using the `*models.Field` definition for a `models.Field`'s `Parent` field can be considered an anti-pattern.
 In the program, a `models.Type` specifically refers to the types in a function signature _(i.e `func(models.Account, models.User) *domain.Account`)_.
 While these types **are** fields _(which may contain other fields)_ , their actual `Type` properties are not relevant to `models.Field`.
 As a result, `models.Field` objects are pointed directly to maintain simplicity.

 Using the `*models.Field` definition for a `models.Field`'s `From` and `To` fields can be placed into a `type FieldRelation`: `From` and `To` is only assigned in the matcher.
 While either method allows you to reference a `models.Field`'s respective `models.Field`, directly pointing `models.Field` objects adds more customizability to the program and more room for extension.

 #### CI/CD

 Copygen uses [golangci-lint](https://github.com/golangci/golangci-lint) in order to statically analyze code.
 You can install golangci-lint with `go install github.com/golangci/golangci-lint/cmd/golangci-lint@v1.42.1` and run it using `golangci-lint run`.
-If you recieve a `diff` error, you must add a `diff` tool in your PATH.
+If you receive a `diff` error, you must add a `diff` tool in your PATH.
 There is one located in the `Git` bin.

-If you recieve `File is not ... with -...`, use `golangci-lint run --disable-all --no-config -Egofmt --fix`.
+If you receive `File is not ... with -...`, use `golangci-lint run --disable-all --no-config -Egofmt --fix`.

 # Roadmap